An illustration of a black hole binary (NASA/CXC/M.Weiss)

 © Nature

-In 2020 I started a machine learning project to analyze overexposed X-ray data.
-Although we realized that the problem of overexposure in X-ray detectors, or "pile-up", is too complicated to be easily solvable with machine learning, it got me involved in the analysis of a very bright transient that we detected with the eROSITA mission.
+In 2020 I played with a fun little machine learning idea to analyze "overexposed" X-ray data.
+Although we realized that the correction of saturation effects in X-ray detectors, called pile-up, may be too complicated to be easily solvable with machine learning, it got me involved in the analysis of a very bright transient that we detected with the eROSITA telescope.

 Over 30 years ago it was predicted that white dwarfs should briefly shine in the X-rays when their atmosphere blasts off in a gigantic explosion, a so-called nova.
 Although people have been looking for these flashes on the sky nobody could find them.
 Until now.